Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Introduction

+Conversely, execution trajectories in these domains are inherently generated and readily available.
+While often overlooked in proxy-based methods, this trajectory-level information is a cornerstone of offline reinforcement learning~\citep{kumar2020conservative,kostrikov2021offline} that has yet to be fully exploited for GFlowNets.
+As recent works expand GFlowNets into a broader spectrum of domains~\citep{liu2023generative, hu2024amortizing, zhu2025flowrlmatchingrewarddistributions} to enable diverse generation, a critical question emerges: how can we effectively leverage these offline trajectories to train GFlowNets when the available terminal rewards are insufficient to construct a reliable proxy model?

+Recent studies, such as RO-GFlowNets~\citep{wang2023regularized} and COFlowNet~\citep{zhang2025coflownet}, have explored learning directly from offline trajectories to eliminate dependence on proxy models.
+However, these approaches typically impose coarse constraints to align the policy with the dataset.
+Such practices can restrict generalization, inhibit effective exploration, and heighten sensitivity to data quality.

-In contrast to imposing such naive constraints, we introduce \textbf{Trajectory-Distilled GFlowNet (TD-GFN)}, a novel \emph{proxy-free} framework that learns to extract rich structural information on the environment's directed acyclic graph (DAG) to guide its policy.
-Our work is built on an insight that different edges in the DAG are not equally important for learning an effective GFlowNet policy (also noted in prior work, e.g., \citet{silva2025when}, though in a different setting).
-For instance, as shown in Figure~\ref{fig:key}(a), removing the red edge \((n_1 \rightarrow n_2)\) blocks access to a terminal node with reward \(20\), while removing the green edge \((n_4 \rightarrow n_7)\) only affects a low-reward node (\(0.1\)).
-To quantify this varying importance of edges, we employ inverse reinforcement learning (IRL) on a rebalanced offline dataset, leveraging the theoretical connection between GFlowNet training and reinforcement learning~\citep{tiapkin2024generative} to distill transition-level scores we term edge rewards, as illustrated in Figure~\ref{fig:key}(b).
-These learned rewards provide dense, intermediate guidance that enables the policy to generalize across the DAG, fundamentally differing from a proxy model in both its learning objective and its method of application.
+Rather than imposing such naive constraints, we introduce \textbf{Trajectory-Distilled GFlowNet (TD-GFN)}, a novel \emph{proxy-free} framework that extracts rich structural information from the environment's directed acyclic graph (DAG) to guide its policy.
+Our work is based on an insight that different edges in the DAG contribute unequally to learning an effective GFlowNet policy, an observation also shared by prior work~\citep{silva2025when} in different contexts.
+For example, as shown in Figure~\ref{fig:key}(a), removing edge \((n_1 \rightarrow n_2)\) blocks access to a terminal node with reward \(20\), whereas removing edge \((n_4 \rightarrow n_7)\) only affects a low-reward node (\(0.1\)).
+By leveraging the theoretical equivalence between GFlowNet training and reinforcement learning~\citep{tiapkin2024generative}, we employ inverse reinforcement learning (IRL) on a rebalanced offline dataset to quantify this varying edge importance.
+This approach allows us to distill transition-level scores termed edge rewards, as illustrated in Figure~\ref{fig:key}(b).
+These learned rewards provide dense, intermediate guidance that enables the policy to generalize across the DAG, fundamentally differing from proxy models in both learning objective and application.